WestDRI/rcmodules22/content/hpc4.md

 +++
-title = "HPC Day 1 mid-day session" slug = "hpc2"
+title = "HPC closing session"
+slug = "hpc4"
 +++

 1. Are there any questions on the materials you just watched?